wanjunhong0/LMP/README.md

 | Updated results               |  91.8  | 75.2 |   86.3  |       82.5      |     78.1     |

 ## Citation
-If you interested or inspired by our work, please star our repository and cite our work by,
+If you are interested or inspired by our work, please star our repository and cite our work by,
 ```bibtex

 ```